How to Make Your Own Wall of Water for Tomato Seedlings

 If you’ve never had a homegrown garden tomato, you are missing out!
 Tomatoes can be little divas, but they are well worth the effort of growing.
 There are three major finicky aspects to growing tomatoes that will save you headaches in the long run…

-• If you buy your tomato seedlings from a greenhouse, they are most likely hardened off and will not suffer shock if you plant them directly.
-BUT you can always be cautious and acclimate them some so you do not kill your plant.
+- If you buy your tomato seedlings from a greenhouse, they are most likely hardened off and will not suffer shock if you plant them directly.
+But you can always be cautious and acclimate them some so you do not kill your plant.
 On a side note, many years ago, my best friend planted her tomato seedlings straight in her garden from the store.
 All of us experienced gardeners told her she messed up and that they were going to die.
 What do you know?
 They made it!
 I’m certain that she received a bonafide miracle, or they were from a greenhouse and had been hardened off already.

 So going back to number 2 above, tomatoes are SO tender.
 The problem with tomato seedlings that you’ve grown from seed is that it is really easy to kill them when you plant them in the garden.